EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78% EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78%

 It does not matter if:

-If you are a first time buyer and the structural differences feel overwhelming, start with the rate.
-Right now, that points to Islamic.
+If you are a first time buyer and the structural differences feel overwhelming, start with the rate, then look past it.
+Right now the cheapest conventional and Islamic products are within 0.12% of each other, so the rate alone will not decide it for you.
 Then read the offer letter carefully and ask questions about the reversion rate, the ownership structure, and the dispute resolution clause.
 Our step by step mortgage guide walks through the full application process.

 Common questions